pyeventsourcing/eventsourcing/docs/topics/process.rst

 of records is beyond the scope of this discussion.

 (Please note, the code in these examples currently only works with SQLAlchemy record manager.
-Django support is planned.
-Cassandra support is being considered.)
+Django support is planned, Cassandra support is being considered.)

 .. contents:: :local: